On this page:

 That’s why companies choose React.
 Although it’s constantly changing, React doesn’t depreciate or remove APIs very often.
 With React, you’ll benefit from the core team’s commitment to maintaining backwards compatibility.

-We run these course throughout the year and across the EU - in London, Lisbon, Amsterdam and Barcelona - so no matter where you are, there’s always the opportunity to learn React with us.
+We run these training throughout the year and across the EU - in London, Lisbon, Amsterdam and Barcelona - so no matter where you are, there’s always the opportunity to learn React with us.

 It won’t just serve as a great introduction to the world of React, you’ll also have a chance to build a real-world app, too!